Adams George Archibald: Political career

 Archibald put together a five-member cabinet in January 1871, which included Boyd, Girard, Henry Joseph Clarke, James Mackay and Thomas Howard — a group which balanced the province's ethnic, religious and linguistic divisions.
 Archibald himself remained the real Premier.

 Archibald continued to pursue a policy of conciliation with the province's Métis population, encouraging them to register their lands and even meeting with Louis Riel after an armed Métis band had defended the government against Fenian invaders from America.
 His real intentions were to prevent another Métis uprising in the short-term, and to allow for the gradual hegemony of new Canadian settlers in the region.
 Nevertheless, the specifics of his conciliation policy were opposed by Macdonald and Howe alike (Howe was by this time Macdonald's Indian Affairs minister).
 In the face of this opposition, Archibald submitted his resignation in late 1871.
 Macdonald initially had difficulty finding a replacement and asked Archibald to reconsider.
 The federal government chose Francis Godschall Johnson as his replacement on April 9, 1872, but this commission was revoked before Johnson was sworn in.
 It was not until October 1872 that Archibald returned to Ontario.

-Archibald was not immediately appointed to the Nova Scotia court, and was instead made a director of the Canadian Pacific Railway Company in February 1873.
+Archibald was not immediately appointed to the Nova Scotia court, and was instead made a director of the Canada Pacific Railway Company in February 1873.
 He was finally appointed to the bench in June, but withdrew days later to be appointed Lieutenant Governor of Nova Scotia (former Conservative Premier James W. Johnston initially received this appointment, but withdrew due to ill health).
 This position required less intervention than Archibald had exercised in Manitoba, although he attended cabinet meetings in 1873 and 1874.
 After 1876, he came to regard the position as primarily ceremonial, and above partisan concerns.

 Archibald served as the 4th Lieutenant Governor of Nova Scotia until June 1883.
 In 1886, he became President of the Nova Scotia Historical Society, which he had helped to found six years earlier.
 He courted controversy by a public defence of the 18th-century Acadian expulsion later in the year.
 Archibald was also the first historian of Government House (Nova Scotia) and wrote an extensive monograph on the subject.

 In 1888, Archibald McLelan was appointed Lieutenant Governor of Nova Scotia.
 McLelan had resigned his Senate seat in 1881 and subsequently returned to the House of Commons.
 His appointment meant that the riding of Colchester again became vacant, and ironically, Archibald was again prevailed upon to stand for the riding as a Liberal-Conservative candidate.
 He was re-elected to the Commons on August 15, 1888, 18 years after his previous departure.
 Archibald was little involved in the activities of the House following his return, and did not make any speeches.
 Due to ill health, he did not run again in 1891.